 Korean Air is another Asian carrier among the list of airlines that made a profit in 2020.
 At its board meeting in February 20212, the airline a positive result of USD 219 million in operating profit.
 Although passenger sales were down 74% YOY, cargo sales jumped 66& compared to 2019.
 Korean Air increased the operation rate of freighters and utilized idle passenger planes.
 The main driver for cargo sales was a high demand for COVID-19 diagnostic kits and automobile parts.
 Nonetheless, Korean Air’s profit was only possible due to a company-wide cost-cutting program.

 Korean Air is the largest airline and flag carrier of South Korea.
 The airline is headquartered in Seoul and operates a fleet of almost 160 aircraft.
 Korean Air is SkyTeam and SkyTeam Cargo member.
-The carrier operates 150 international routes to every continent.
+In addition, the carrier operates 150 international routes to every continent.

 Ethiopian Airlines is one of the carriers nobody had on its “profitable airlines betting slip.”
-However, the airline says it has generated annual revenues of USD $3.3 billion resulting in a positive result.
+However, the airline says it has generated USD 3.3 billion in annual revenues, resulting in a positive result.
 Nevertheless, we need to consider two specific aspects about Ethiopian Airlines.
-Although the airline states a profit for 2020, no official figures can be found.
+First, although the airline states a profit for 2020, no official figures can be found.
 Moreover, worth mentioning that Ethiopian’s financial year ends in July.
 Accordingly, the months from August to December 2020 are not included.

 However, Chief Executive Officer Tewolde Gebre-Mariam was quoted, “we may not be as profitable as we expected, but we registered some profit…the cargo business has also done very well.”
 The largest airline in Africa has also kept going by running up to 40 repatriation charters each week, at the same time as its competitors have been grounded.